geomagpy/magpy/README.md

 Tested on XP, Win7, Win10
 1. Get a current version of Python(x,y) and install it
    - optionally select packages ffnet and netcdf during install - for cdf support
-2. Get a current version of MySQL and install it
+2. Optional: Get a current version of MySQL and install it
 3. Download nasaCDF packages and install
 4. get python-spacepy package
 5. download and unpack GeomagPy-x.x.x.tar.gz